humbug/php-scoper/docs/limitations.md

 the scoped file and non-scoped file will have the same hash resulting in errors.

 This is a limitation that should be fixable, check [#298] for the progress.

+### Exposing/Excluding traits

+There is currently no way to expose or exclude a trait.
+Since there is no aliasing mechanism for traits, it could be still possible by declaring a trait that extends the scoped trait, but this is currently not implemented.

+### Exposing/Excluding enums

+There is currently no way to expose or exclude an enum.
+The problem being there is no way to alias one.

 <br />